nya3jp/tast/docs/writing_tests.md

 `bundles/` directories.
 For example, the [chrome package] can be used by local tests to interact with Chrome.

-A local test named `ui.MyTest` should be defined in a file named `src/chromiumos/tast/local/bundles/cros/ui/my_test.go` (i.e. convert the test name to lowercase and insert underscores between words) with contents similar to the following:
+A local test named `ui.DoSomething` should be defined in a file named `src/chromiumos/tast/local/bundles/cros/ui/do_something.go` (i.e. convert the test name to lowercase and insert underscores between words) with contents similar to the following:

 ```go
 // Copyright 2018 The Chromium OS Authors.
 All rights reserved.